-Most of the GOA, BS, and AI tagged sablefish have been released during the annual Japan-U.S. cooperative or the NMFS domestic longline surveys conducted from 1978 to the present.
-Figure 5 shows the major release and recovery areas discussed in this document, as well as the location of the annual longline survey stations.
-Approximately 5% of the longline survey catch of sablefish are tagged and released each year, which generally equals about 3,000 -3,500 fish per year.
+Almost all GOA, BS, and AI tags have been released during the NMFS annual longline surveys or the Japan-U.S. cooperative longline surveys.
+Figure 2 shows the major release and recovery areas discussed in this document, as well as the location of the annual longline survey stations.
+During the years of the Japan-U.S. cooperative longline survey (1978-94), all tagging was done aboard Japanese vessels by Japanese and U.S. scientists working together.
+The NMFS annual longline survey began in 1987 and replaced the cooperative survey in 1995.
+Since 1997, tagging in offshore waters has been conducted aboard chartered commercial vessels during the annual domestic longline survey.
+Approximately 5% of the longline survey catch of sablefish are tagged and released each year, which generally equals about 3,000 - 3,500 fish per year.
 Offshore tagging utilizes conventional anchor tags, internally implanted electronic archival tags, and externally attached pop-off satellite tags.
-To date, 322,263 adult fish have been tagged with conventional anchor tags in offshore waters, 619 electronic archival tags have been implanted in adult sablefish, and 43 sablefish have been tagged with pop-off satellite tags on the NMFS annual longline surveys in offshore waters.
+To date, 322,263 adult fish have been tagged with conventional anchor tags in offshore waters, 619 electronic archival tags have been implanted in adult sablefish, and 43 sablefish have been tagged with pop off satellite tags on the NMFS annual longline surveys in offshore waters.